kyunas96/yetis-list/README.md

 Our application uses Express, Mongoose, and MongoDB along with multiple [other packages](#technologies).

 * The user signup route with a method of post will sign up a new user.
-* Once a request is sent, Validator is used to check for any missing fields or incorrectly formmatted emails.
+* Once a request is sent, `Validator` is used to check for any missing fields or incorrectly formmatted emails.
-* We then check to see if the email already exists in MongoDB.
+* We then check to see if the email already exists in our database on MongoDB.
 If there are no duplicates then a new user is created using our schema built with Mongoose.
 * Lastly the password is encrypted using BCrypt and upon success, the user is returned as JSON.

 ```js